 Hopefully, after knowing the above information you will never be confused with Fake News again.
 And if we make ourselves aware of each other's positions, then Fake News will not spread surely.
 That is why it is wise to verify the truth of the news before thinking or saying and to share the news by verifying the truth.
 When these news stops going viral, dishonest people will not be able to make money from that news and will be forced to stop spreading these fake news.

-this news inspired by www.ShadhinSchool.com
+This article inspired by www.ShadhinSchool.com

 |YOU MAY ALSO READ|